Dasharo/docs/docs/glossary.md

 Dasharo HCL Report dumps most important information about platform and backup SPI NOR flash.
 Gathered information can be used for future analysis, debugging and recovery.
-Optionally scripts upload dump to [Dasharo HCL Backup Server](https://backup.dasharo.com), so Dasharo Team can improve open source firmware product line and support customers in case of issues.
+Optionally scripts upload dump to Dasharo HCL Backup Server, so Dasharo Team can improve open source firmware product line and support customers in case of issues.

+As temporary solution we use 3mdeb NextCloud as Dasharo HCL Backup Server.

 Dasharo HCL Reports are also used during open source firmware port feasibilty analysis, so if you are interested in Dasharo support for you hardware feel